Bindless-Chicken/lord-nazdar.github.io/_posts/2015-04-18-sound-of-the-pond.md

 layout: post
 title:  Sound of the pond
 date:   2015-04-18 15:22:24
-excerpt: Imagine you can only see the world through echolocation?
+description: Imagine you can only see the world through echolocation?
 This is our submission to the Global Game Jam 2014.
 tag:  Project
 feature:
   image: SOP/logo.png